DataBiosphere/toil/docs/cli.rst

 Cluster Utilities
 -----------------
 There are several utilites used for starting and managing a Toil cluster using the AWS provisioner.
-They make up the :ref:Toil_Provisioner, and they use the ``toil launch-cluster``, ``toil rsync-cluster``, ``toil ssh-cluster``, and ``toil destroy-cluster`` entry points.
-For more information, see :ref:Toil_Provisioner
+They make up the :ref:`Toil_Provisioner`, and they use the ``toil launch-cluster``, ``toil rsync-cluster``, ``toil ssh-cluster``, and ``toil destroy-cluster`` entry points.
+For more information, see :ref:`Toil_Provisioner`

 .. note::